The Sierra Leone National Railway Museum Collection

 The collection has now been declared a historic heritage asset of the Sierra Leone people and cannot leave the country, thus benefiting the nation.
 Sadly, none of the locomotives can work due to missing parts, age, damage and value, and unfortunately without sufficient space for a running line or enough funds, a return to working order is not currently being considered.
 However, we are actively seeking assistance to restore the collection to a higher standard, and to develop interpretation around exhibits to tell the story of Sierra Leone and how the railways powered its development.
 Read more about the opportunities to get involved.

 Also in the collection are a growing number of hardware assets, ranging from tickets, photographs, railway paperwork, headlamps and wage boxes.
-We're always on the look out to acquire more items for our collection, so if you think please get in touch.
+We're always on the look out to acquire more items for our collection, so if you think you know where we can find something please get in touch.

 "Nellie"